aengelberg/clocop/README.md

     => {"x" 2, "y" 4}

+###More sample code

+If you'd like to see more sample code, check out the test cases in clocop/test/clocop.

 ###But what about core.logic?

 I'm aware of core.logic, but there are a few ways in which, in my opinion, JaCoP is better than MiniKanren: